Los Perros del Mal de Japón: History

+On November 23, 2022, Rongai decided to disband the stable, due to his retirement match which took place on February 21, 2023.

 Reception

 Similar to Los Ingobernables de Japón in New Japan Pro Wrestling, after Rongai copied the Los Perros del Mal concept he had seen in Mexico, the stable became very popular among the Pro Wrestling Noah audience, with their shirts being sold within a day.